 Group A Strep bacteria are among the most common causes of NF.
 These Gram-positive bacteria are commonly carried by humans in our noses, throats, and skin without showing any symptoms.
 There are over 100 types (serotypes) of Group A strep.
 Strep is the bacteria that causes strep throat.
 However, when it penetrates into the body, it can cause necrotizing fasciitis.
 When Group A Strep causes NF, it can occur together with Streptococcal Toxic Shock Syndrome (STSS), which accelerates the speed and deadliness of the infection.

 Staphylococcus Aureus bacteria are becoming a more common cause of NF.
 Similar to Strep, these Gram-positive bacteria are commonly carried by humans on our skin or noses without showing any symptoms.
 Staph bacteria can cause boils and food poisoning.
-Methicillin-Resistant Staphylococcus Aureus (MRSA) is a strain of these bacteria that is a major source of hospital-acquired infections.
-Its resistance to antibiotics presents a concern during treatment, but second-line antibiotics are available to treat MRSA.
+Methicillin-Resistant Staphylococcus Aureus (MRSA) is a strain of these bacteria that is a major source of hospital-acquired infections but has become increasingly common in the community over the last decade.
+It is also frequently found in communal areas such as locker rooms, dormitories, and nursing homes.
+Its resistance to antibiotics presents a concern during treatment, but specific antibiotics are available to treat MRSA.

 Klebsiella are Gram-negative bacteria commonly found in nature.
 They are known to cause pneumonia, urinary tract infections, as well as NF.